ranranrunforit/ranranrunforit.github.io/_projects/project-15.md

 1. Split an image into a sequence of patches and process them in parallel with a Transformer.
 2. Use a modern CNN, like ConvNeXT, which relies on convolutional layers but adopts modern network designs.

+A third approach mixes Transformers with convolutions (for example, Convolutional Vision Transformer or LeViT).
+We won't discuss those because they just combine the two approaches we examine here.

 ViT and ConvNeXT are commonly used for image classification, but for other vision tasks like object detection, segmentation, and depth estimation, we’ll look at DETR, Mask2Former and GLPN, respectively; these models are better suited for those tasks.